aws-samples/sample-q-index-cross-account-access/solutions/deployable-page/README.md

 # Deployable Sample ISV webpage to access Q index

+This is a deployable sample ISV webpage that can be run locally on https://localhost:8081 or deploy it through AWS Amplify helps showcase each steps for Authorization Code authentication flow to access Q index with SearchRelevantContent API through browser.

 ## Features

 - Deploy locally (or option to deploy and host via AWS Amplify with CDK) Cross-Account Data Retrieval Tester application in ISV environment which helps demonstrate the user authentication, token generation and credential retrieval to make Search Content Retrieval (SRC) API call.
 The application then leverages SRC index responses with Bedrock LLM models to generate summarization output.
 You can easily switch with different LLM models to see the different outputs.